-- Committee members will participate in interventions/contacts with NAICS 311 trade associations or employers where their presence is deemed to be helpful as allowed by current budgetary considerations. - Evaluate information and procedures in the FOM, OPNs, and other department reference materials and make recommendations for revisions to these documents as it relates to food manufacturing. - The SEP Committee Chair will review OSHA 300 log data for NAICS 311 establishments in North Carolina collected through Consultative Services visits and Compliance inspections.
-The Chair will distribute an annual summary report of this data to OSH management and the SEP Team Members.
+- Committee members will participate in interventions/contacts with NAICS 311 trade associations or employers where their presence is deemed to be helpful as allowed by current budgetary considerations. - Evaluate information and procedures in the FOM, OPNs, and other department reference materials and make recommendations for revisions to these documents as it relates to food manufacturing.

-- Schedule recordkeeping and ergonomics webinars for employers in NAICS 311. - Provide training publications to CSHO's for distribution to food manufacturing employers. - Support training events statewide for those engaged in food manufacturing activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to food manufacturing activities. - Provide training on an as needed basis to OSH Division personnel identified by their bureau. - Place special emphasis on hazards associated with the food manufacturing industry during internal training and outreach activities. - Develop and distribute outreach material and publications (i.e., hazard alerts, industry guides, and quick cards, brochures) in NAICS 311 directed toward injury/illness prevention. - Review and update applicable Power Points that have a food manufacturing emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits.
+- Schedule recordkeeping and ergonomics webinars for employers in NAICS 311. - Provide outreach materials such as the Resources CD and Food Manufacturing Safety and Health Management Program Industry Guide to CSHO's for distribution to food manufacturing employers. - Support training events statewide for those engaged in food manufacturing activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to food manufacturing activities. - Provide training on an as needed basis to OSH Division personnel identified by their bureau. - Place special emphasis on hazards associated with the food manufacturing industry during internal training and food manufacturing outreach activities. - Develop and/or distribute outreach materials and publications (i.e., hazard alerts, industry guides, and quick cards, brochures) in NAICS 311 directed toward injury/illness prevention. - Review and update applicable Power Points that have a food manufacturing emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits. - Work with the SEP committee on updating OPN 140 and other related OSH documents.